Welcome to Arrowhead District

-- BALOO training is required for all camping trips.
+- BALOO training is required for all Cub Scout camping trips.
 While some training is mandatory to be hands-on outdoors, the "book training" can be completed online.

 Scouts sell Trail’s End Popcorn.

-Popcorn sales have been a Scouting tradition, and they continue to be the main source of our fundraising dollars for our Packs and Troops through the District.
+Popcorn sales have been a Scouting tradition, and they continue to be the main source of our fundraising dollars for our units.
 Selling popcorn can be a fun and rewarding experience that teaches lifelong lessons.

 At the beginning of each Scouting year, families are provided literature on the Popcorn Program during the popcorn kickoff celebration.
-Selling popcorn not only helps our organization but it provides the Scouts with great skills in the way of salesmanship, networking, business, personal management, community involvement and family participation.
+Selling popcorn not only helps our organization but it provides the Scouts with great skills in the way of salesmanship, networking, business, personal management, and community involvement.
 These skills lead to a sense of strong self-worth, leadership and a basic understanding of how money works.